The Underlying Substrate of Islamism and Progressivism

 In stark contrast to the ideological origins and mindset of the Zionist left, which sought to liberate the Jews from their role of relegation to the second class of global citizenry, modern western progressivism is based on grievances, as is Islamism.
 This is where the story begins.

-This becomes more perplexing when one takes into account a 2016 studywhich revealed that more than half of British Muslims (52%) believe that homosexuality should be illegal, and nearly half (47%) think it is not appropriate for gay people to teach in schools.
+This trend becomes even more perplexing when taking into account for example, a 2016 study, which revealed that more than half of British Muslims (52%) believe that homosexuality should be illegal, and nearly half (47%) think it is not appropriate for gay people to teach in schools.
 And yet, in today’s climate, Islamists and LGBTQ movements are often seen marching side by side, as if these deeply held beliefs are of no consequence.
 How can this be?